ZacharyWesterman/lumin/README.md

 ) -> string | The minified Lua code.
 ```

-So, if you also want to pack everything into a single Lua file as well, pass `true` as the second parameter:
+So, if you also want to pack everything into a single Lua file, pass `true` as the second parameter:
 ```lua
 local packed_minified_code = lumin:minify(lua_code, true)
 ```